Skip to main content

 Optometry

 Scleral lenses, unlike standard contact lenses, are large-diameter rigid lenses that rest on the sclera (white part of the eye) and create a tear-filled reservoir to hydrate the anterior ocular surface.
 They are primarily recommended for patients with corneal irregularities and dry eye diseases due to their capability to significantly improve vision and comfort.
 The unique design, featuring a high oxygen-permeable material and a thick fluid reservoir, effectively corrects visual distortions caused by irregular corneas while providing protection and alleviating discomfort for patients suffering from severe dryness.
 However, a common complication is the accumulation of cellular debris in the fluid reservoir, affecting 26-46% of scleral lens wearers.
 This buildup can lead to blurry vision, lens fogging, and discomfort, often necessitating frequent lens cleaning and disrupting daily life.
 Currently, most clinicians rely on subjective grading scales to assess debris severity, lacking standardization.
-This study aims to develop an objective grading system using AI modeling to analyze high-resolution AS-OCT images, quantifying debris severity over time and location.
-This will help identify causes of post-lens debris and predict its association with lens-related ocular symptoms and clinical findings.
+This study aims to develop an AI-based model that analyzes debris characteristics underneath a scleral lens using high-resolution AS-OCT images to directly predict scleral lens-related symptoms.
+This will help identify debris features that are most strongly associated with patient-reported symptoms and relevant clinical findings.

 Role: The undergraduate student will be responsible for the following: